zhongpei/Qwen-SDXL-Turbo/README.md

 - `--server-port`: The port number for the demo server.
 Default is `8000`.
 - `--server-name`: The name for the demo server.
 Default is `0.0.0.0`.
 - `--file-server-port`: Port number for the file server.
 Default is `8001`.
+- `--qwen-only`: Only use Qwen to generate prompts.
+Default is `False`.

 ## Example